Logo preload

 Fulcrum on X

-GIS CAMA Conference: Thoughts on Tech and Property Assessment
+GIS CAMA Conference: Thoughts on tech and property assessments

 March 2, 2016

 Last week I attended the GIS CAMA Technologies Conference in Savannah, hosted by URISA and IAAO.
-The event was a meeting-of-the-minds for tax assessors, property appraisers, and the GIS / technical staff for the industry writ-large to discuss the latest in tech and trends for the assessors community.
+The event was a meeting-of-the-minds for tax assessors, property appraisers, and the GIS / technical staff for the industry writ-large to discuss the latest in tech and trends for the property assessment community.

 I’ve been in the GIS business for a long time, but this was my first event specific to the CAMA (computer-assisted mass appraisal) and cadastral mapping industry.
 As such, I took the opportunity to soak up everything I could about the market and learn more about the particular pains that assessors have in advancing their data and technology stacks to take advantage of the latest and greatest things out there.